 Department of Neurosurgery and Brain Repair

-PGY-1 (intern) Year
+PGY-1 (Intern) Year

 PGY-2 Year

-This year is spent as a junior resident of the Tampa General Hospital (TGH) neurosurgery service.
+This year is spent as a junior resident of the TGH neurosurgery service.
 The primary focus of this year is to be proficient in neurocritical care.
 To this end, the resident will round each morning exclusively in the Neurological ICU on weekdays.
 Call is approximately 1 in 4 and is taken in-house.
 All junior and mid-level residents are included in the call pool.
 During call, the resident is responsible for all in-house and ER consults as well as the care of all patients on the neurosurgical service.
 The resident will frequently assist in the operating room where they are expected to gain experience with exposure and closure of complex cases as well as master more straight-forward procedures such as placement of a ventriculoperitoneal shunt or an evacuation of a subdural hematoma.

 PGY-3 Year